kszenes/kszenes.github.io/_pages/ressources.md

 ### C++

-- [CppCast](https://cppcast.com/): The OG C++ podcast currently hosted by Phil Nash and Timur Doumler, both part of the ISO C++ standards committee.
-They often interview a guest on a particular topic.
+- [CppCast](https://cppcast.com/): The legendary C++ podcast currently hosted by Phil Nash and Timur Doumler, both part of the ISO C++ standards committee.
+They usually interview a guest on a particular topic related to C++.
 - [Algorithms + Data Structure = Programming](https://adspthepodcast.com/): Hosted by Conor Hoekstra and Bryce Lelbach, two NVIDIA employees that discuss casually various aspects of algorithms and parallel programming.
 - [C++ Club](https://cppclub.uk/): Hosted by various members of the standards committee (including Bjarne Stroustrup!).
 They discuss current news in the world of C++.
 - [cpp.chat](https://cpp.chat/) (discontinued)